chunkaichang/til/general_programming/bit_hacks.md

 ```

 ## round up to next power of 2
-The idea is to populate bits and then incrment.
+The idea is to populate bits and then increment.
 ```c
 uint64_t n;
 --n; // needed if n is already power of 2